verivital/nnv/README.md

 # nnv
-Matlab Toolbox For Neural Network Verification
+Matlab Toolbox for Neural Network Verification

 This toolbox implements reachability methods for analyzing neural networks, particularly with a focus on closed-loop controllers in autonomous cyber-physical systems (CPS).